-The proposed ATMP allows restrictions for particular events, which are intended to prevent noise interruptions of Park events or tribal practices.
-The ATMP may include additional conditions as identified during consultation with tribes under Section 106 of the National Historic Preservation Act.
+• The proposed ATMP allows restrictions for particular events, which are intended to prevent noise interruptions of Park events or tribal practices.
+The ATMP may include additional conditions as identified during consultation with tribes under Section 106 of the National Historic Preservation Act, including protections for tribal lands outside the park but within 1⁄2 mile outside of the Park boundary.